 The UK was ranked 9th the in the world in terms of the overall quality of its infrastructure in 2015, behind Germany (8th), France (7th), but ahead of the USA (11th), according to the World Economic Forum.

 However, the OECD and various economic commentators believe that the UK has under-invested in its infrastructure since the 1980s.
 Levels of investment in the UK have generally been lower than G7 and OECD averages in recent decades.

-The Government argues that a higher level of investment is needed if the UK is to have the infrastructure that it needs.
-This note outlines some of the measures that the Government has taken to increase infrastructure investment including:
+The Government argues that a higher level of investment is needed in the UK.
+This note outlines some of the measures that the Government has taken to increase and deliver infrastructure investment, including: